lgessl/master-thesis/README.md

 2. the logrank test gives p-values below .05, for the best models we get to 0.1%, and
 3. the precision 95% CI interval for the best models does not contain 35.1% (2-years PFS of IPI 4-5 in pooled DSHNHL trials, n = 2721).

-Censoring samples with time to event greater than t for t = 1.5, 1.75 at t or thresholding it according to this cutoff for binomial regression gives best results (in particual better than t = 2).
+Censoring samples with time to event greater than t for t = 1.5, 1.75 at t or thresholding it according to this cutoff for binomial regression gives best results (in pratice better than t = 2).

 ### Early integration of pheno data leads to overfitting